mishiesmunchies/mishiesmunchies.github.io/pages/order.md

 ---

+<div class="note"></div>
+SPECIAL OFFER - Get a free box of cinnamon rolls for every 2 boxes your friends buy!
+For more information, read about our [Referrals Program.](referrals)

 ## Order Information
 - Only available for pick-up in Vancouver (near Rupert skytrain station).
 Exact location will be provided upon ordering.
 - Purchasing individual cinnamon rolls is not available.